- CAMP – Citizen Assisted Monitoring Program

 - Lake Ice-On/Ice-Off Observers

 CAMP or Citizen Assisted Monitoring Program engages volunteers on lakes around the state to gather water quality data.
 This data is used be cities, counties and other government entities to determine the most efficient way to treat impaired waters and keep good quality water pristine.
-Currently the Prior Lake – Spring Lake Watershed District have three CAMP volunteer monitors working on several lakes including: Buck lake, Haas Lake and Prior Lake.
+Currently the Prior Lake – Spring Lake Watershed District have eight CAMP volunteers sampling several lakes including: Buck Lake, Haas Lake, Cates Lake, Lower Prior Lake, Fish Lake, Crystal Lake, Little Prior Lake and Sutton Lake.

 The volunteers learned various techniques to gather information on water quality.
 They take secchi disc readings, take water samples for total phosphorus and Kjeldahl nitrogen, temperature, and decant water through a filter to gather the chlorophyll-a amount.
 The volunteers also take notes on the recreational and physical appearance.
 The volunteers also gain increased awareness of their lake’s condition.